alexfigliolia/galena/README.md

  * 2. Execute any registered middleware (such as loggers or
  * profiling tools)
  *
- * Using this method, developers can compose and extend `Galena`'s
+ * Using this method, developers can trigger or extend `Galena`'s
- * internal infrastructure for mutating state to create proprietary
+ * internals for dispatching events and mutating state to create
- * processes for individual units of state.
+ * proprietary processes for an individual unit of state.
  *
  * In order to access this method, you'll need to extend `State`
  * using: